-Candidates should complete all the courses listed below, which include the two language enhancement courses and the Common Core Courses as prescribed in Regulation UG5 "Requirements for Graduation" of the Regulations for First Degree Curricula.
+Candidates are required to complete successfully the courses as prescribed in Regulation UG 5 "Requirements for Graduation" of the Regulations for First Degree Curricula.
 Candidates may enrol in additional courses and the maximum number of credits of introductory courses to be taken is 114.